realworldocaml/book/en/concurrent-programming-with-async.md

 that fail are reported as such, without preventing other queries from succeeding.

-The search code as it is fails rarely, so let's make make a change that can cause it to fail more predictably, by making it possible to distribute the requests over multiple servers.
-Then, we'll handle the errors that occur when one of those servers is mis-specified.
+The search code as it is fails rarely, so let's make a change that allows us to trigger failures more predictably.
+We'll do this by making it possible to distribute the requests over multiple servers.
+Then, we'll handle the errors that occur when one of those servers is misspecified.

 First we'll need to change `query_uri` to take an argument specifying the server to connect to, as follows.